foragepm/forage/readme.md

 Export/import - easily share multiple packages cached instantly with other instances via IPFS

-Omninet mode - watch for new package releases and seed each one to IPFS
+Watch mode - watch for new package releases and seed each one to IPFS

 ## Setup